News - Comments

 John Carpenter

 Carpenter and he makes John Carpenter movies.
-He is a
+He often writes his own

 more than meets the eye about his work.
-I also love his old school sensibility,
+I also dig his masterfully suspense,

 anti-sentimentality, honesty, dry sense of humor and hatred of authority.
 His music too of